 Reasonable activity in student residences will of course result in some reasonable noise.
 However, the creation of persistent & excessive noise is a violation of good conduct.
 Since student rooms are appropriate places to study as well as sleep, noise should be kept to a minimum at all times.

-The option of Quiet Housing is available for upperclass students as well.
+The option of designated Quiet Housing is available for upperclass students as well.